5l1v3r1/Time-Series-Anlaysis/README.md

 # Time-Series-Anlaysis

-This is a project Zhi Yuh and Alice Roberts made for STAT 485 at SFU.
+This is a project Alice Roberts and Zhi Yuh Ou Yang made for STAT 485 at SFU.